 Aquarion will remain vigilant about this important issue, including additional testing for PFAS at some of our water sources.
 We will continue to share test results with our customers and state and local officials.
-We also will maintain our relationships with the public health agencies and drinking water associations to ensure protection of our drinking water supplies.
+We also will maintain our relationships with the public health agencies and drinking relationships with the publi health agencies and drinkin water associations to ensure protection of our drinking water supplies.
 As always, our primary concern is delivery of high-quality water to our customers.